Yuusha001/MyHeroWay2/README.md

 Design Pillar: Fantasy world with sword and magic
 Remarkability:

-Anticipated Steam Early Access Launch date: End of 2024
+Anticipated Steam Early Access Launch date: End of 2024 (Failed)

 Feature Development Priorities:
 Real-time combat with tons of different enemies to smash